-Creative Quarter is a day of free events on the 23rd November in South Kensington, offering thousands of students between the ages of 13 and 19 the chance to explore work in the creative industries and creative careers.
-The V&A, Natural History Museum, Imperial College London, Science Museum, Royal Albert Hall, Royal College of Music, Royal Society of Sculptors, Design Museum and Goethe-Institut will give young people a chance to meet experts in their fields, take part in workshops and take a look behind the scenes.
+A day of free events on 23 November in South Kensington offering 13-19 year old students the chance to explore creative industries and creative careers.
+The V&A, Natural History Museum, Imperial College London, Science Museum, Royal Albert Hall, Royal College of Music, Royal Society of Sculptors, Design Museum & Goethe-Institut will give young people a chance to meet experts in their fields and take part in workshops.
+See highlights here.

 Visit the V&A for Art, Design and Performance.
 Your students will get advice from and be inspired by leading professionals across the Creative Industries, including Ustwo Games Design, Rogers, Stirk, Harbour + Partners, Katie Jones and Punchdrunk.
 Take part in exciting drop-in events and hands-on workshops including fashion design, ceramics, architecture and much more…